Teaspot-Studio/Urho3D-Haskell/README.md

 * Partial bindings
 * Sample class is ported to Haskell
-* Four samples are ported
+* Five samples are ported
+* Custom logic components in Haskell

 ## Compilation of Urho3D